 Target, Michael Graves design collaboration ends in March

-The final installment of the Michael Graves Design Collection for Target arrives in stores next month, marking the end of a 13-year design collaboration and partnership.
+The final installment of the Michael Graves Design Collection for Target arrives in stores next month, marking the end

 From 1999 until 2004, Michael Graves Design had various product collections featured in Target’s Decorative Home area.